spatie/crawler/UPGRADING.md

 ## From v3 to v4

-- the `CrawlObserver` and `CrawlProfile` are upgraded from interfaces to abstract classes, so you have to convert your old observers and profiles. `crawled` now receives every successfully crawled, `crawlFailed` everyfailed one.
+- The `CrawlObserver` and `CrawlProfile` are upgraded from interfaces to abstract classes, so you have to convert your old observers and profiles. `crawled` now receives every successfully crawled uri, `crawlFailed` every failed one.

 ## From v2 to v3